FrostSpades/ctf-writeups/texsawctf-2025/pwn/ez_ROP.md

 ![image](https://github.com/user-attachments/assets/e28381e5-1583-4067-8249-366f749eec4b)

 ### Code Analysis
-In analyzing the code with Ghidra, we can see that the main function calls a read syscall that reads in stdin into a buffer on the stack.
+In analyzing the code with Ghidra, we can see that the main function calls a read syscall that reads the stdin into a buffer on the stack.

 ![image](https://github.com/user-attachments/assets/0a77c407-f7ff-47be-9420-44c206784c2a)

-We can see that the buffer is `0x20` bytes away from RBP, but it reads in `0x80` bytes leading to a clear buffer overflow.
+We can see that the buffer is only `0x20` bytes away from RBP, but it reads in `0x80` bytes which is a clear buffer overflow.

 We also see another function named `weird_func()` that contains a `POP RDI` instruction.